togawa28/mousestyles/doc/source/report/classification.rst

 ----------------

 The future research should focus more on feature engineering, including the questions that whether more features could be added to the model.
-Moreover, an economized subset of features should be evaluated to see whether we can reduce the model complexity without losing too much model accuracy.
+Moreover, even though we have extracted the importance features from the random forest to evaluate the performance of the smaller model, it seemed that the economized model did not perform as expected.
+In future, other technique like PCA might be performed to reduce the complexity of the model in order to train classification models faster.

 To understand more about the nature of the strain difference, it would be better to have a sense of relationships between different strains of mice.
 For instance, we have